 - Community-Based (Participatory) Research (CBPR): Single discipline and Interdisciplinary departments and programs vary, sometimes significantly, in their definitions and methods for community-based research.
 The following offers a generic definition from the Center of Social Concerns (University of Notre Dame) and another from the WK Kellogg Foundation Community Health Scholars Program, both of which encompass some of the values and practices at William & Mary.

-Some elements of the Sharpe Program - specific affiliated courses, residential experiences, etc. - may place special emphasis on one of these modes of civic engagement; however, the program as a whole is devoted to providing students with an inclusive and balanced experience.
-The goal is to help students become thoughtfully involved citizens, who are capable of analyzing and discussing the strengths and limitations of each of these modes, and finally, determining whether they might form the foundation for advanced research as seniors.
+Some elements of the Sharpe Program - specific affiliated courses, residential experiences, etc. - may place special emphasis on any one of these modes of teaching/learning; however, the program as a whole is devoted to providing students with an inclusive and balanced experience.
+The goal is to help students become thoughtfully involved citizen scholars, who are capable of analyzing and discussing the strengths and limitations of each of these modes, and finally, determining whether they might form the foundation for advanced research as seniors.

-To promote the integration of public and community service with academic study, assistance with course planning and community placements is available through the Roy R. Charles Center.
-Faculty members who wish to experiment with service-learning teaching methods are encouraged to contact Monica Griffin at [[mdgrif]] or call 757-221-2495.
+Assistance with course planning and community placements is available through the Sharpe Director in the Roy R. Charles Center.
+Faculty members who wish to experiment with service-learning teaching methods are encouraged to contact Monica Griffin at [[mdgrif]] or call 757-221-2460.